braze-inc/braze-docs/_docs/_help/release_notes/2021/august.md

 Wondering how to do that one thing with Liquid?
 Just looking for inspiration?
 Check out our new [Liquid Use Case Library]({{site.baseurl}}/docs/user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/) for a collection of use cases ranging from Anniversaries and Birthdays to Platform Targeting and more.

-## Amplitute User Profile API Endpoints
+## Amplitude User Profile API Endpoints

 Amplitude’s User Profile API serves Amplitude user profiles.
 This includes user properties, computed user properties, a list of cohort IDs of cohorts that include the user, and recommendations.
-Refer to [Amplitute User Profile API Endpoints]({{site.baseurl}}/docs/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_user_profile_api/) to learn more.
+Refer to [Amplitude User Profile API Endpoints]({{site.baseurl}}/docs/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_user_profile_api/) to learn more.